aleena12joseph/Mira_pet/docs/usage_guide.md

 ---
 ## Music Playback with Mira

-Once Mira is paired with your phone via Bluetooth, music will automatically play through Mira, and you can control it using your phone's music app.
+-Once Mira is paired with your phone via Bluetooth, music will automatically play through Mira, and you can control it using your phone's music app.
 ---